SparseSwaps: Tractable LLM Pruning Mask Refinement at Scale: Experimental Results

-\textbf{Large local error reductions do not always imply reduced perplexity.} From \autoref{tab:accuracy_reconstruction_comparison} we observe substantial perplexity gains, especially when sparsity more strongly degrades model quality (cf. \autoref{tab:accuracy_reconstruction_comparison_magnitude} in the appendix, which shows more drastic improvements when using magnitude pruning, which more strongly degrades model quality).
-In contrast, when quality is less affected (e.g., at 50\% sparsity where Wanda performs well), \glsshort{greedyaf} yields limited perplexity gains despite significant local error reductions: \autoref{tab:abl_max_passes} reports perplexity and average relative error reduction (\%) versus the number of 1-swap iterations.
-Zero iterations correspond to the Wanda warm start; one or more iterations correspond to \glsshort{greedyaf} from Wanda.
-At 50\% sparsity, a single 1-swap iteration lowers relative error by 6.34\%, and 200 iterations by nearly 40\%, yet perplexity does not improve, but rather slightly increases.
+\textbf{Large local error reductions do not always imply reduced perplexity.} From \autoref{tab:accuracy_reconstruction_comparison} we observe substantial perplexity gains.
+Surprisingly, when the model quality is less affected by pruning (e.g., at 50\% sparsity where Wanda performs well), \glsshort{greedyaf} yields limited perplexity gains despite significant local error reductions: \autoref{tab:abl_max_passes} reports perplexity and average relative error reduction (\%) versus the number of 1-swap iterations.
+Zero iterations correspond to the Wanda warmstart; one or more iterations correspond to \glsshort{greedyaf} from Wanda.
+At 50\% sparsity, a single 1-swap iteration lowers relative error by 6.34\%, and 100 iterations by close to 40\%, yet perplexity does not improve, but rather slightly increases.
 This suggests further reducing local error can overfit the calibration data and may not translate to better perplexity, although we note that the perplexity increase is relatively small.
-These results emphasize that while the reduction of local error is a useful proxy for perplexity reduction when pruning has a higher negative impact on the model, the local error of \autoref{eq:mask_selection_problem} remains an approximation to the reconstruction error of the entire model.
+These results emphasize that while the reduction of local error is a useful proxy for perplexity reduction when pruning has a higher negative impact on the model, the local error of \autoref{eq:mask_selection_problem} remains only an approximation to the reconstruction error of the entire model. \autoref{tab:accuracy_reconstruction_comparison_magnitude} shows more drastic improvements when using magnitude pruning, further highlighting that the impact of \glsshort{greedyaf} is most pronounced when model degradation is high.